-In the deployment overview, click the up arrow 3 times.The deployment should indicate that it is scaling to 4 pods, and eventually you will have 4 running pods.
+In the Deployment Config Details, click the up arrow 3 times.The deployment should indicate that it is scaling to 4 pods, and eventually you will have 4 running pods.
 Keep in mind that each pod has it's own container which is an identical deployment of the webapp.
 OpenShift is now (by default) round robin load-balancing traffic to each pod.

-Hover over the pod counter (the circle) and clickNotice that you now have 4 unique webapp pods available to inspect.
+Click the Pods tab, and select one of the pods (ex: dc-metro-map-X-XXXX)Notice that you now have 4 unique webapp pods available to inspect.
 If you want go ahead and inspect them you can see that each has its own IP address and logs.

 So you've told OpenShift that you'd like to maintain 4 running, load-balanced, instances of our web app.